-Finally, we show in Figure 8.22 how the total observed flux depends on the width of the extraction region in the cross-dispersion direction.
+Finally, Figure 8.22 shows how the total observed flux depends on the width of the extraction region in the cross-dispersion direction.
 The figure can be used to estimate the reduction in flux if analysis using a narrow extraction window, smaller than the nominal 4 arcsec full width, is planned.